braid-org/braid-text/README.md

   - Fast / Robust / Extensively fuzz-tested
 - Developed in [braid.org](https://braid.org)

+This library makes it safe, easy & efficient to add collaborative text editing to every user-editable string in your web app.
+Make your app multiplayer!

 ### Demo: a Wiki!

 This will run a collaboratively-editable wiki: